Kennel Cough In Your Dog

 Canine Influenza Virus CIV

-When CIV gets into a group of dogs, 60-80% are likely to begin to show signs in 2-5 days.
+Canine influenza is usually considered a separate, and potentially more serious disease than kennel cough.
+But the symptoms overlap.
+When they are mild, the symptoms of CIV are indistinguishable from kennel cough (although CIV is more associated with fever than the disease agents I mentioned up until now).
+When CIV gets into a large group of dogs such as a racing greyhound stable, 60-80% are likely to begin to show signs in 2-5 days.
 The virus is usually out of their system 7 days later.
 When signs last longer, they are usually due to the organisms associated with kennel cough being involved as well.
 Vaccines against CIV minimize the risk of your dog developing respiratory tract signs like sneezing, coughing and malaise, but they do not altogether prevent infection.
-The lifestyle risk factors for CIV are the same as those for kennel cough.
+The lifestyle risk factors for your dog catching CIV are the same as those for kennel cough.

 Canine Herpes Virus

+Let them know if the consistency, amount or color of your pet’s nasal discharge changes or if its respiratory rate or effort increases.
+Listlessness and lack of appetite are never good signs.
 The vast majority of kennel cough cases resolve without complications.
 But veterinarians never want the problem to progress to pneumonia – so they will want to keep track of your dog as it recovers.

-All the situations that would make it more likely for you to catch a cold are the same situations that make it more likely for your dog to catch kennel cough – the only way the virus travels to your dog is through another dog and anything that lowers your pet’s resistance increases its susceptibility.
-One study, quoted by the U. Wisconsin Veterinary School, showed that each additional day that a dog remained in an animal shelter increased its risk of kennel cough by 3%.
+The best prevention is to avoid exposing your dog to other non-family dogs.
+Wandering cats also carry and spread many of these same organisms – so keep your cats indoors.
+All of the situations that would make you more likely to catch a cold are the same situations that make it more likely for your dog to catch kennel cough.
+The primary way these respiratory tract viruses and bacteria travel to your dog is through another dog.
+Anything that lowers your pet’s resistance increases its susceptibility.
+A study quoted by the U. Wisconsin Veterinary School, reported that each additional day that a dog remained in an animal shelter increased its risk of developing kennel cough by 3%.

 You are on the Vetspace animal health website